phoe/petri/README.md

 You do not need to explicitly load this system to run the tests; instead, use `(asdf:test-system :petri)`.

-See the file [tests.lisp](tests.lisp) for working examples in form of unit tests.
+See the file [test.lisp](test.lisp) for working examples in form of unit tests.
 Each working test is run in four manners: using functional and declarative syntax, and using single-threaded and multithreaded implementations.